mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/storing.md

         })
     };

-It builds the DOM for the panel from the array of annotations it is given, and binds a click handler to the links to post the URL to the add-on.
+It builds the DOM for the panel from the array of annotations it is given.

+The user will be able to click links in the panel, but we want to open them in the main browser window rather than the panel.
+So the content script binds a click handler to the links which will send the URL to the add-on.

+Save this file in `data/list` as `annotation-list.js`.

 ### Annotation List HTML and CSS ###